AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 ---
-title: Listing assurance program
+title: App Assurance Program
-description: This page describes the assurance program for marketplace apps and extensions for Adobe Commerce.
+description: This page describes the App Assurance Program for marketplace apps and extensions for Adobe Commerce.
 ---

-# Listing Assurance Program
+# App Assurance Program

 With almost 4,000 listings in the Adobe Commerce Marketplace, both developers and merchants face similar challenges:

 - How can developers achieve better visibility for their products?
 - How can merchants easily identify high-quality listings that fit their needs?

-To address these challenges, Adobe has created an assurance program that benefits merchants and developers alike.
+To address these challenges, Adobe has created an App Assurance Program that benefits merchants and developers alike.

-The Listing Assurance Program evaluates the quality of a listing to ensure it meet Adobe's high standards.
+The App Assurance Program evaluates the quality of apps and extensions to ensure they meet Adobe's high standards.
 Merchants can now easily access a curated collection of listings that have passed a higher standard and are built with scale and performance in mind.
 These developers receive preferable placement in the marketplace, a rich technical consultation, and verified badging on the marketplace.

 ## Review process

-After passing our [Extension Quality Program](./extension-quality-program.md), submissions to our assurance program undergo a thorough code review, Magento Functional Testing Framework (MFTF) testing, and performance testing.
+After passing our [Extension Quality Program](./extension-quality-program.md), submissions to the App Assurance Program undergo a thorough code review, Magento Functional Testing Framework (MFTF) testing, and performance testing.
 The following sections provide a description of each step of the verification process.

 ### Code review